shifa441/Neural_Network_assignment/README.md

-This problem set is aimed at training a CNN to classify chest X-rays.
+The problem set 01 is a computation of the Chest X-ray Classification with CNN.

 ## Introduction
-In this project, the researcher is aimed at constructing a Convolutional Neural Network (CNN) model to classify the images of chest X-rays into two categories: NORMAL and PNEUMONIA.
-The dataset is comprised of the X-ray imaging of the chest of patients aged between one and five years in their routine clinical care.
+The project is aimed at developing a Convolutional Neural Network (CNN) model to perform the two-way classification of the chest X-ray images into two groups of NORMAL and PNEUMONIA.
+The data is a collection of pediatric chest X-ray images of patients between one and five years old in the course of normal clinical treatment.This project aim is to come up with a model that can be used to automatically identify pneumonia on X-ray images which can aid in quicker and more accurate diagnosis of medical conditions.

-The aim of the project is to create a model that will be able to identify pneumonia with X-ray images automatically and help in quicker and more accurate medical diagnosis.
+The aim of this project is to come up with a model that can be used to automatically identify pneumonia on X-ray images which can aid in quicker and more accurate diagnosis of medical conditions.

 ---

 ## Dataset
-There are 5,863 JPEG images in the dataset in three folders:
+The data set consists of 5,863 JPEG images that are arranged in three folders:
 - Train
 - Validation
 - Test

-In every folder, there are two classes:
+Every folder is represented by two classes:
 - NORMAL
 - PNEUMONIA

 ---

 ## Approach
-Google drive was used to load the dataset using Keras ImageDataGenerator.
-All the images were scaled to 128x128 pixels and had their pixel values scaled to 0-1.
-Some of the data augmentation methods that were used are rotation, zooming and horizontal flipping that were used to augment data variability.
-The training, validation, and test data were directly separated in the predefined folder structure to be used to develop the model.
+Keras ImageDataGenerator was used to load the dataset in Google Drive.
+All pictures were downsampled to 128x128 pixels and the values of the pixels were scaled to fall between 0 and 1.
+Rotation, zooming, and horizontal flipping are data augmentation methods that were used to enhance data variability.
+Training, validation and test data to develop the model were separated using the predefined folder structure directly.

 ---

 ## Methodology
-A Convolutional Neural Network (CNN) was developed in binary image classification.
-The model is made up of several convolutional layers that detect significant features of the input images, and then it is reduced to dimensions by max-pooling layers.
+Convolutional Neural Network (CNN) was created to classify binary images.
+It is made up of many convolutional layers which extract significant features out of the input images, and then max-pooling layers, which reduce the dimensions.

-Once the feature has been extracted, the feature maps are transformed into a one-dimensional vector by means of a flatten layer that is followed by dense layers.
+The feature maps are then transformed into a one-dimensional feature vector after feature extraction through the use of flatten layer and then undergo classification through dense layers.
 To minimize overfitting a dropout layer was added where the neurons are randomly disabled to prevent overfitting.

-The loss function and the optimizer that was used to compile the model were binary crossentropy and Adam optimizer.
-Early stopping was used to check the loss of validation and the training was stopped when no improvement was found, thus giving improved generalization.
+The Adam optimizer and binary crossentropy loss function were used to compile the model.
+Early stopping was used to check loss in validation and halt training when no progress was being made, and this ensures improved generalization.

 ---